November 26, 2024 - 3 min read

 What Is A WebFinger?

 WebFinger is an open protocol standard which Mastodon uses to identify users on other servers.
-Mastodon by default responds to requests for user information with the domain you are installed on, but it can be configured to tell them a different one.
+Mastodon by default responds to requests for user information with the domain your account is installed on, but it can be configured to tell them a different one.

 The Problem This Solves